menu

 Real Estate Prices & Overview

-Wildwood City Center is a suburban neighborhood (based on population density) located in Wildwood, Florida.
+Wildwood City Center is a rural neighborhood (based on population density) located in Wildwood, Florida.

 Real estate in the City Center of Wildwood, FL is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and mobile homes.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the City Center neighborhood are established but not old, having been built between 1970 and 1999.
-A number of residences were also built between 2000 and the present.
+A number of residences were also built between 1940 and 1969.

 Notable & Unique Neighborhood Characteristics